 Each manuscript included in the manuscript-style dissertation must represent an original contribution to the field.
-The dissertation must contain a minimum of two empirical articles, each of which must be suitable for submission to refereed journals for publication.
-A third article, could describe a relevant theoretical framework (e.g., propose a theoretical model pertinent to the students' empirical papers), be a critical review of the literature (a systematic or integrated review) that is broader than the literature review provided for each article (i.e., a state of the field type of article), or take the form of an additional empirical article.
+The dissertation must contain a systematic literature review or metanalysis and an empirical study.
+A third article could describe a relevant theoretical framework (e.g., propose a theoretical model pertinent to the scholars' empirical papers), be a policy analysis, or take the form of a practitioner article.
+All three manuscripts must be suitable for submission to refereed journals for publication.